 Add-ons like SSDs and optical drives are by no means necessary, but they may give you a better experience.
 Others, like an operating system, are much more crucial.
 If you’re planning on installing your OS from a disc instead of a USB flash drive then you’ll definitely need an optical drive.

 Windows 10 (USB Installer)

-You’re also going to need an operating system for your new build, and due to the fact that the newest iteration of DirectX requires Windows 10, that’s going to be the version of Windows you want to consider.
-You could always go with an older version if you wanted to, you just wouldn’t be able to take advantage Windows 10 exclusives like DirectX 12, Forza 3, Dead Rising 4, and so on.
+You’re also going to need an operating system for your new build, and due to the fact that the newest iteration of DirectX requires Windows 10 (Disc or USB), that’s going to be the version of Windows you want to consider.
+You could always go with an older version if you wanted to, you just wouldn’t be able to take advantage Windows 10 exclusives like DirectX 12, the Forza series, Dead Rising 4, and so on.
 It comes in both disc and USB flash drive versions.

 If you don’t feel like forking out the dough for a copy of Windows, your next best bet is Ubuntu or another Linux-based operating system.
 A Linux-based OS is capable of running basically anything you can run on Windows, only it’s entirely free and open source.
 Games without Linux ports will have to be ran through a program like Wine, but it’s ultimately a small inconvenience for a free OS.

 When it comes to actually installing your OS, you basically have 2 options.
 Option 1 is to install it from a disc using an optical drive or via a retail USB flash drive.
 Option 2 is to create your own bootable flash drive which you can find decent instructions on here, you would really only need to do option 2 if you’re going with Linux.

 The USB option will install faster but costs a bit more if you’re buying Windows, and the disc option requires an optical drive if you don’t currently have one.
 Both have their pros and cons, it just depends on what works best for you!